From BR Bullpen

 - Died April 15, 1970 in New Haven, NY USA

-- Collins managed in the minors for a decade.
+Collins managed in the minors for a decade.
 He piloted the 1942-1946 Albany Senators, 1947-1948 San Diego Padres, 1949 Pawtucket Slaters, 1949-1950 Hartford Chiefs and 1961 San Antonio Missions.
-Glory Days of Summer lists Collins as manager of the Shawnee, OK franchise but this has not been as yet confirmed by other sources.
 In 1951 he was elected to the International League Hall of Fame.
 Collins did eventually get back to the majors as a Chicago Cubs coach from 1961 to 1963.
+This was during the College of Coaches experiment, and while he did not get to manage the major league club, he did shuttle between assignments managing various Cubs minor league affiliates and a coaching position in the big leagues.

 Sources: The International League: Year-by-Year Statistics by Marshall Wright, 1946 Baseball Guide, 1989 Sporting News Baseball Guide (though any Guide lists past MLPOTY award winners), Great Baseball Feats, Facts & Firsts by David Nemec and Baseball's 25 Greatest Teams by Lowell Reidenbaugh